bda-research/node-crawler/README.md

     $ npm install crawler

+How to test

+	$ node test/simple.js

 Why / What ?
 ------------

 For now just check my [lightning talk slides](http://www.slideshare.net/sylvinus/web-crawling-with-nodejs)

 Help & Forks welcomed!
-This is just starting for now
+This is just starting for now.

+Rough todolist :
+ - Finish plugging Sizzle tests
+ - More crawling tests
+ - Document the API
+ - Get feedback on featureset for a 1.0 release (option for autofollowing links?)

 API ideas